Templar Estate Planning can provide you with advice on formation and management of appropriate Trusts that will benefit you or your loved ones.

 The main types of trust in the UK:

 - Accumulation trusts

 - Mixed trusts

 If you wish to find out more about Trusts in terms of Will writing and estate planning, get in touch or please look here.

-This can all sound very complicated and bewildering but don’t worry we are more than happy to explain this to you in person and aim to breakdown jargon to make everything easy to understand.
+This can all sound very complicated and daunting but don’t worry we are more than happy to explain this to you in person and aim to break down jargon to make everything easy to understand.
 After listening to your requirements, we will recommend the best type of Trust for your situation.

 The HMRC’s website also has further information on types of trusts.

 What are the benefits in setting up a Trust?